4Subsea/waveresponse-python/docs/user_guide/concepts_utils/wave_spectrum.rst

         waves_coming_from=False,
     )

-Alternatively, you can construct a :class:`~waveresponse.WaveSpectrum` from a 1-D 'non-directional' spectrum, a spreading function, and a peak direction:
+Alternatively, you can construct a :class:`~waveresponse.WaveSpectrum` from a 'non-directional' spectrum (1-D array), a spreading function and a peak direction:

 .. code-block:: python